MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 }
 ```

-Maybe you want to specify a default value for the ComputerName parameter if one is not specified.
+Maybe you want to specify a default value for the **ComputerName** parameter if one isn't specified.
-The problem is that default values cannot be used with mandatory parameters.
+The problem is that default values can't be used with mandatory parameters.
 Instead, you'll need to
-use the ValidateNotNullOrEmpty parameter validation attribute with a default value.
+use the `ValidateNotNullOrEmpty` parameter validation attribute with a default value.

 ```powershell
 function Test-MrParameterValidation {